These No-Bake Cookies and Cream Bars are so chewy, rich and delicious! You’d never guess that this decadent dessert is made with just 3 ingredients!

 How To Make No Bake Cookies and Cream Bars

+Crush Oreos.
 Place all of the Oreos in a food processor or blender and mix until ground.
 If you don’t have a food processor, you can use a high powered blender or even put the Oreo Cookies inside a large zipock and use a rolling pin to crush.
 I’ve used all methods.
+It’s great if there are some Oreo’s that aren’t fully crushed.
+Gives some good texture to the bars.

-Just like crispy treats but with Oreo Cookies!
-Mix quickly and have pan ready to transfer mixture in.
-Press into 8×8 inch pan and let cool for 10 minutes.
+Transfer Mixture To Pan.
+Mix quickly and press into an 8×8 inch pan and let cool for 10 minutes.
 Cut into squares to serve.

 How To Serve